DataWarrior User Manual

 Hi-Resolution Monitors

 During recent years computer and monitor manufacturers have introduced monitors with substantially higher resolutions than what was common before.
-DataWarrior supports these monitors on all three platforms, but in a slightly different way, because high resolution monitors are handled differently on different operating systems.
+DataWarrior supports these monitors on all three platforms, but in a slightly different ways, because high resolution monitors are handled differently on different operating systems.
 In general user interface elements as buttons, combo boxes and menu items are enlarged to make up for the smaller pixel size.
 Therefore, everything looks much sharper.

 On Windows the enlargement factor can be defined for all applications in the Display Control Panel under Appearance and Personalization.
-Under some versions of Windows it is also necessary to disable DPI virtualization for the DataWarrior application.
+Under legacy versions of Windows it is also necessary to disable DPI virtualization for the DataWarrior application.
 To do so, right-click the name of the DataWarrior executable file, click Properties, click the Compatibility tab, and then select the box labeled Disable display scaling on high DPI settings.

 On Retina displays of the Macintosh this factor is predefined as 2.0.
 And on Linux it depends on the Linux dialect.
 Sometimes the scaling factor can be defined in the display settings dialog as it was under Ubuntu with the Unity desktop.
-On the Gnome desktop the scaling factor may be increased for all applications using this command:
+On the Gnome desktop the scaling factor may be defined for all applications using this command:

 gsettings set org.gnome.desktop.interface text-scaling-factor 1.4